2017 Mathematics AS/A level Specification Changes

 MEI is designing its own specifications for these qualifications - the OCR(MEI) specifications.
 MEI will provide additional support for centres adopting these specifications.
-For clarity, each course and resource will be tagged a symbol that show whether is relevant for all of the specifications, or just for the OCR(MEI) specification.
+For clarity, each course and resource will be tagged with a symbol that show whether is relevant for all of the specifications, or just for the OCR(MEI) specification.

 You can find out more about the awarding organisations' new specifications and the support they intend to provide at the links below: